Skip to content

 Ashkenazi Jews name children after deceased relatives (never living ones).
 Sephardic Jews name after living relatives as an honor.
 Names are Hebrew or Yiddish and carry deep significance — they are chosen for meaning, family connection, and spiritual aspiration.
 Common names (Moshe, Chaim, Sarah, Chaya) reflect these traditions.

 If you work in an Orthodox neighborhood or have Orthodox colleagues, you have noticed the names.
 There are five Moshes in the class.
 Three Chayas on the block.
 Every other boy is a Yosef or a Dovid.
-The names sound similar because they follow specific rules.
+The names sound similar because they follow specific rules rooted in Orthodox Judaism.

 How Ashkenazi Jews Name Children